Skip to content

 Tip

-You can refer to the service manifest documentation for more information about those different fields.
+Refer to the service manifest documentation for more detailed information about these fields.

 Service detail container

-The main service container is the container containing and running the service code.
-By clicking the main service container, you will be able to modify the parameters used to launch that container.
+The main service container is the container housing and running the service code.
+By clicking on the main service container, you can modify the parameters used to launch it.

 Service detail container edit

-• Environment variables set before loading the container
+• Environment Variables: Set necessary environment variables before launching the container.

 Tip